 Cash Value: The accumulation component of a permanent life insurance policy.
 Depending on the product, the cash value may grow over your lifetime and can be accessed at any time to help meet your specific goals in life.

 Death Benefit: Sometimes called the policy’s face amount.
-It’s the actual amount stated on the policy, which is paid to the beneficiary income tax-free at the death of the insured (for a permanent policy, this amount would be reduced by any outstanding loans you’ve taken against it).
+It’s the actual amount stated on the policy, which is paid to the beneficiary income tax-free at the death of the policyholder (for a permanent policy, this amount would be reduced by any outstanding loans you’ve taken against it).

 Policyholder: The person who owns the policy.
 It is most often the same person who is insured.
 In some cases, the policyholder may be a relative or business partner of the insured individual.